The Best Black Friday 2021 Deals You Can Shop Early

-The Best Black Friday 2021 Deals to Shop Early: Macy's, Best Buy, Nordstrom and More
+The Best Black Friday 2021 Deals to Shop Early: Apple, Dyson, Nordstrom and More

 Black Friday sales are well underway and if you haven’t yet started your holiday shopping, now’s the time.
 With shipping delays and other COVID restrictions expected to make holiday shopping even more complicated this year, there’s no shortage of savings events to take advantage of -- and avoid any post-Thanksgiving Day stresses, in the process.